claudioametrano/UnFATE/README.md

   * Consider to run the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
   * Analyses with hundreds of sample should be run on a server-grade hardware!

 5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n sample at a time.
-The same number of cpu is then used to parallelize RAxML runs and for concatenated supermatrix.
+The same number of cpu is then used to parallelize IQTREE runs  for signle locus trees and for concatenated supermatrices.

 ## Output description